coderefinery/documentation/_episodes/05-rtd.md

   - How do Python projects deploy their documentation?
   - Can we use their solutions for projects which do not use Python?
 objectives:
-  - Create a working example which you can take home and adapt for your project.
+  - Create a basic workflow which you can take home and adapt for your project.
 ---

 ## [Read the Docs](https://readthedocs.org)